rkumar-1/pixel-Di/README.md

 I hear you laugh!
 But, I happen to believe this is a necessity for modern day applications, the complexity of which is increasing and are generally compute hungry and are distributed as well.
 The workload needs a balance between "the edge" and "the cloud".

-The quest here is to learn from what others have done and provide a simpler programming model for multi-cores.
+The quest here is to build, learn and provide a simpler programming model for multi-cores that can be deployed either on a server or a client device.

 Can computers live on the Edge?
 ==============